thomass171/tcp-flightgear/README.md

 TODO: extract a core module without engine dependency to have tools-fg without engine dependency.
 ## tools-fg

 ## traffic-fg
 Extension of base module 'traffic' with components of flightgear.
 These components should implement generic 'traffic' interfaces with Flightgear logic.

+## platform-jme-ext
+Extension of platform-jme as a helper for faster dev cycles.
+In principle everything in project "tcp-flightgear" should be usable as plugin in "tcp-22".

 # Credits